branles14/ChimpChat/README.md

-# Sol: Simian Operational Lexicon 🤖
+# Sol: Simian Operational Lexicon 🤖🐒
 The dataset.

 ---

-#### Sol: Because apes deserve an AI companion that's as blunt as that are.
+#### Because apes deserve an AI companion that's as blunt as that are.